 - How does their tone differ from yours?

-Paying attention to what your competitors are doing on social media can help you tailor your strategy accordingly and even pick up some tips.
+Paying attention to what your competitors are doing on social media can help you tailor your strategy and even pick up some tips.

 Use it as an Outreach Tool